SnowySnoww/SnowySnoww/README.md

 - 💻 Working with Front-End Development
 - 🌱 Currently studying Vue.Js
 - 📑 Planning on studying REACT and SQL in the near future

+## Things I love:
-- 🎮 I like playing games
+- 🎮 Playing games
-- 📺 And watching movies and series
+- 📺 Watching movies and series
-- 🎶 I also love music
+- 🎶 Music

 <!--
 **SnowySnoww/SnowySnoww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.